eqlion/never_forget/index.md

 student. trying various IT stuff.

-hobbies: watching a ton of series, playing vidya gaems, listen to different shit (almost everything), learning English and python, saving pictures, writing katas for codewars from time to time.
+hobbies: watching a ton of series, playing vidya gaems, listening to different shit (almost everything), learning English and python, saving pictures, writing katas for codewars from time to time.

 ---